-B. Elected Committee Members: The StudentBody will elect the following members to the following faculty-sponsored committees:i.
-Admissions and Scholarship Committee: Two student members will each be elected for one-year terms.
+- B. Elected Committee Members: The Student Body will elect the following members to the following faculty-sponsored committees: - i.
+Admissions and Scholarship Committee: Two student members will each be elected for oneyear terms. - ii.

-ii.
 Curriculum Committee: Two student members will each be elected for two-year terms.
-Their terms shall be staggered.
+Their terms shall be staggered. - iii.

-iii.
 Board of Trustees: Two student members will each be elected for two-year terms.
-Their terms shall be staggered.
+Their terms shall be staggered. - iv.

-iv.
 Special Task Forces: Special Task Forces may be approved by the Student Body at any time.
 These task forces shall be appointed for a specific purpose to achieve a certain function or goal.
-Upon the completion of their task, the task force will be disbanded.

-C. Elected Committee Members and Student Body Officers are expected to be represented at all Student Body meetings unless excused by the President, and to submit written updates and/or reports to the Secretary at least two (2) days prior to Student Body meetings to assure time to distribute reports to all students in advance.
-Article 8: Amendment Procedures These by-laws may be amended by a two-thirds majority vote of the quorum, provided that two (2) weeks' notice of the proposed amendment has been provided in writing to all students and that the amendment has been posted in a prominent place including email to the entire student body during those two weeks.
+Upon the completion of their task, the task force will be disbanded. - C. Elected Committee Members and Student Body Officers are expected to be represented at all Student Body meetings unless excused by the President, and to submit written updates and/or reports to the Secretary at least two (2) days prior to Student Body meetings to assure time to distribute reports to all students in advance.
+Article 8: Amendment Procedures place including email to the entire student body during those two weeks.

+These by-laws may be amended by a two-thirds majority vote of the quorum, provided that two (2) weeks' notice of the proposed amendment has been provided in writing to all students and that the amendment has been posted in a prominent